pancelor/pancelor.github.io/templates/posts/inbox-unbox.md

 <div class="mailing-list-card">

-Inbox Unbox is releasing in 2021!
-For updates, [follow my twitter](https://www.twitter.com/pancelor) or join my [mailing list](/contact) -- I'll send out the call for playtesters to my mailing list first!
+For updates, [follow my blog](/blog) or [mailing list, mastodon, etc](/contact).
+If you just want a notification when it's ready, wishlist it on steam or join my mailing list:

 <div><%- md("/_mail.ejs") %></div>
 </div>